How to Fix a Dripping Tap

 • Turn off water at the supply valve and run the tap dry.
 You need a dry working area to avoid any spillages and accidents.

-• Remove the handle: Use the screwdriver to the coverings and button for the affected tap.
-Once the screw for the handle is exposed, unscrew it by anti-clockwise motion.
+• Remove the handle: Use the screwdriver to remove the coverings and button for the affected tap.
+Once the screw for the handle is exposed, unscrew it in an anti-clockwise motion.
 Once loosened and removed, set aside in a clear and clean area.

 • Remove the exposed valve using the adjustable spanner while holding the rest of the tap using pliers.
 Always keep track of how the various parts fit within the whole tap system.